Proposed expungements of the impeachments of Donald Trump: Background

 There is no direct precedent for an expungement of an impeachment, and scarce analogues in American government exist.
-One partial-analogue was the 1837 vote by a Democratic-controlled Senate to "expunge" an 1834 censure of Democratic president Andrew Jackson.
-This censure had been adopted by a previous Whig-controlled Senate.
+One partial-analogue was the 1837 vote by a Democratic-controlled Senate to "expunge" an 1834 censure of Democratic president Andrew Jackson, with the president's party aiming to undo a censure adopted by a previous Whig-controlled Senate.
 In November 2010, Democratic Congressman Chaka Fattah introduced a House resolution which would have "disavow[ed]" the 1998 impeachment of President Bill Clinton.
 His resolution attracted no cosponsors, and was referred to a congressional subcommittee with no further action ever taken on it.